 The TCP/IP protocol requires a three-way handshake to complete a connection with a device.
-The Syn-Syn/Ack-Ack connection allows for less DDoS opportunities than, say, the UDP protocol which requires no handshake.
+The Syn-Syn/Ack-Ack connection allows for fewer DDoS opportunities than, say, the UDP protocol, which requires no handshake.
 This does not mean, however, that it is free from exploiting.
 In an SYN flood DDoS, the botnet keeps sending the first SYN message over and over, forcing the server to restart the handshake until it is no longer able to handle it.
 The attack targets all open ports.

 Named after the adorable Asian primate, this attack utilizes the old adage of “slow and steady wins the race.”
 Instead of overloading a target with as much traffic as possible in a short period, the Slowloris attack uses the botnet in an ingenious manner.
 It will have all machines send partial HTTP requests, which over time, eventually cause the targeted server to fill its connection pool.
 This blocks any legitimate users from connecting.